aruntutter/Boilerplat/readme.md

 List the main features and functionalities of your project.
 You can use bullet points or a numbered list.

+## Technologies Used

+Mention the technologies, tools, and frameworks used in your project.
+For example:

+- HTML
+- CSS
+- FlexBox
+- JavaScript
+- ES6

 ## Installation

 Provide instructions on how to install and set up your project.
 Include any dependencies or prerequisites that need to be installed.